-8. Mixed Raster Content Mode
+8. Profile M: Mixed Raster Content Profile

-This section defines the Mixed Raster Content mode or Profile M of TIFF for facsimile.
-Implementations of this profile are required to implement Profiles S and C, and may optionally implement Profiles F, J and L.
+This section defines the Mixed Raster Content profile of TIFF for facsimile, designated Profile M. Implementations of this profile are required to implement Profiles S and C and may optionally implement Profiles F, J and L.

-Unlike previous fax modes, which use a single coding method and spatial resolution for an entire fax page, the Mixed Raster Content mode [T.44] enables different coding methods and resolutions within a single page.
-For example, consider a page that contains black-andwhite text, which is best coded with MMR or JBIG, a color bar chart, best coded with JBIG, and a scanned color image, best coded with JPEG.
-Similarly, while spatial resolution of 400 pixels per inch may be best for the black-and- white text, 200 pixel per inch is usually sufficient for a color image.
+Unlike previous fax profiles, which use a single coding method and resolution for an entire fax page, Mixed Raster Content [T.44] enables different coding methods and resolutions within a single page.
+For example, consider a page that contains black-and-white text, which is best coded with MMR or JBIG; a color bar chart, best coded with JBIG; and a scanned color image, best coded with JPEG.
+Similarly, although spatial resolution of 400 pixels per inch may be best for the black-and-white text, 200 pixels per inch is usually sufficient for a color image.

 Rather than applying one coding method and resolution to all elements, MRC allows multiple coders and resolutions within a page.
 By itself, MRC does not define any new coding methods or resolutions.
 Instead it defines a 3-layer image model for structuring and combining the scanned image data.
-The MRC 3-layer model has been applied here using the TIFF format to yield a data structure which differs from [T.44] though it applies the same coding methods, uses the same compressed image data stream and is consistent with the TIFF principle of a single IFD per image.
+The MRC 3-layer model has been applied here with the TIFF format to yield a data structure that differs from [T.44], though it applies the same coding methods, uses the same compressed image data streams, and is consistent with the TIFF principle of a single IFD per image.